 The worldwide shift from cash to physical cards and then digital payments offers tremendous opportunities for investors, as it is driving strong secular growth in a number of different companies.
 Payment possibilities are evolving and increasing at a rapid pace with new providers, platforms, and tools launching on a regular basis.
 Minimal barriers to entry for merchants and consumers, ease of use, convenience, low cost, and high security are key drivers of the accelerating adoption of digital payments.
-In its Digital Payments Q&A PDF opens in a new window, Jennison Associates provides insights into the digital payments world and potential investment opportunities.
+In its Digital Payments Q&A secured, opens in New Window, Jennison Associates provides insights into the digital payments world and potential investment opportunities.

 Landscape and differentiators